maykinmedia/django-digid-eherkenning/docs/configuration.rst

   .. note:: This setting is a last resort and it will expire after 15 minutes even if
      there is user activity.
 Typically you want to define a middleware in your project to extend the session duration while there is still activity.

+``METADATA_URLS_CACHE_TIMEOUT``
+  The library uses django cache in order to store some useful urls.
+This prevents reading an XML file if this has not been updated.
+Defaults to 86400 (1 day).